dudeperf3ct/dudeperf3ct.github.io/sensei/carl_sagan.md

 I don't want to believe.
 I want to know.

 Books permit us to voyage through time, to tap the wisdom of our ancestors.

+We’re all time travelers—at a rate of exactly one second per second.

+Science has taught us that we are not the measure of all things.

+Science is more than a body of knowledge, it's a way of thinking.

 Stories
 ===========================